Oesophageal cancer is a disease of the oesophagus or “gullet” starting just below the voice box to the junction of the stomach and oesophagus.

 Cigarette smoking, alcohol intake, obesity, low intake of fresh fruit and vegetables and gastro-oesophageal reflux disease.

 Risk factors for oesophageal squamous cell carcinoma are:

-Cigarette smoking is a very strong risk factor (more than for adenocarcinomas), excess alcohol consumption, low intake of fruit and vegetables, also increase the risk of developing this cancer.
+Cigarette smoking is a very strong risk factor (more than for adenocarcinomas) and it is related to viral exposure (human papilloma virus).
+Also, excess alcohol consumption, low intake of fruit and vegetables, increase the risk of developing this cancer.

 What Are the Symptoms of Oesophageal Cancer?

 Some patients do not have symptoms from oesophageal cancer until the tumour is advanced.
 In many patients however, symptoms may present several months before a diagnosis is made.

 - Difficulty swallowing food or the sensation that food is getting stuck in the oesophagus

 Occasionally people may develop symptoms of coughing, a hoarse voice, vomiting or coughing of blood.